myminseok/pivotal-docs/healthwatch2/healthwatch2_app_dashobard2_metricstore.md

-## Sample App Dashboard using Metric-store as a prometheus datasource in grafana
+## Custom App dashboard on Healthwatch2 grafana using Metric-store as a prometheus datasource

 NOTE: this custom healthwatch dashboard is experimental and intended to show how to integrate metric-store with grafana. the histogram chart doesn't reflect actual histogram chart yet and is required more tuning.

-#### this sample dashboard is tested on
+#### This sample dashboard is tested on
-- Healthwatch for TAS 2.2.8
+- Healthwatch for TAS 2.3.0
-- Healthwatch Exporter for TAS 2.2.8
+- Healthwatch Exporter for TAS 2.3.0

-#### custom dashboard screenshot
+#### Custom dashboard screenshot
 custom grafana dashboard can show http request latency for all apps (there might be performance issues in loading if too many apps are there)
 ![image](./healthwatch2_app_dashboard2_metricstore5.png)